-With both of my kids in school this year, it was finally time to figure out some sort of organizational system for all of our paperwork.
-Not that we aren’t organized normally, but with two rugrats bringing home enough paper to equal half of a rain forest worth of trees, we needed something that would keep everything in check.
-Enter the command center…
+With both of my kids in school this year, it was time to figure out an organizational system for our paperwork.
+Not that we aren’t organized normally.
+However, with two rugrats bringing home enough paper to equal half of a rain forest worth of trees, we needed something that would keep everything in check.
+Enter the command center!

 To cover the basics, I ordered all of our main command center pieces from Ikea.
 (Ikea didn’t compensate us for any of this; we just really liked the price and how the pieces came together.)

-Our calendar is just something that I whipped up and had printed as a engineering print (18″x24″) at our local print shop.
+Our calendar is something I whipped up and had printed as an engineering print (18″x24″) at our local print shop.
 I placed it in a large Ribba frame (19 3/4 x 27 1/2) with the mat.
-We can write all of the important stuff we have coming up on the front of the plexiglass and erase it with ease.
-Hopefully, this will keep us from forgetting dance or soccer practice and all of those other things that we need to be available for.
+We can write the important stuff on the front of the plexiglass and erase it easily.
+Hopefully, this will keep us from forgetting dance/soccer practice and anything we need to be available for.

 To organize all of our papers and bills, I ordered the Kvissle Wall Magazine Rack.
-Each of the kids gets one slot for important school papers and the rest are designated for bills, other mail, and etc., which holds blank paper for note taking and a weekly calendar for menu planning.
+Each of the kids gets one slot for important school papers.
+The rest are designated for bills and other mail.
+And the Etc. slot holds blank paper for note taking and a weekly calendar for menu planning.

 Do you have a family command center?
 How do you keep organized during the school year?
 We would love to hear from you.
 Let us know in the comments below!